Willyb15/Data-Science-Python/Week2/more_data_structures.md

 l.append(1)  # [0, 1, 2, 3, 0, 5, 6, 7, 8 , 9, 1]
 ```

-However, there are times when you don't want your data structure to be mutable.
-For example, if you're allowing a user of your program to have access to a data structure, one way to ensure that they wont mess with it (sometimes users do this out of malice so we want to try and prevent it) is to make the structure immutable.
-There are many more reasons why mutability is a desired trait, we will discuss plenty more of them throughout the rest of the course.
+Mutability is nice, but there are times when you won't want your data structure to be mutable.
+For example, if you're allowing a user of your program to have access to a data structure, one way to ensure that they wont mess with it (sometimes users do this out of malice, and we want to try and prevent it) is to make the structure **immutable**.
+There are many more reasons why mutability is a desired trait, and we will discuss plenty more of them throughout the rest of the course.

 Let's quickly discuss the mutability of objects you already know about.
-The first type you learned about were various numerics, these are all immutable.
+The first type you learned about were various numerics (`int`, `float`, `complex`) - these are all immutable.
 What?!
 Immutable you say?
 But I can change a value in a variable after it's been declared.
 Consider the following simple code.

 ```python
 # First mention of x